John Wilkes Booth: Chasing Lincoln’s Assassin

 30 miles including MD 5 & MD 205 | Directions

-At Ford’s Theatre in Washington, D.C., Booth snuck into the president’s box, shot Lincoln and then leapt dramatically onto the stage, breaking his leg but managing to escape.
+Begin your trip at National Harbor.
+Its urban waterfront luxury experience on the edge of the Potomac River features upscale shops, top-notch dining, luxury accommodations and late-night entertainment.
+The next day, visit Ford's Theatre in Washington, D.C. where Booth snuck into the president’s box, shot Lincoln and then leapt dramatically onto the stage, breaking his leg but managing to escape.
 While the president’s body was moved across the street to Petersen’s Boarding House, Booth fled on horseback over the Navy Yard Bridge to rendezvous with accomplice David Herold.

 Follow Booth and Herold to the town of Clinton, where they arrived at a tavern that Mary Surratt operated as a Confederate safe house.
 Today, the Surratt House Museum tells the tale of her role in the assassination plan and how she became the first woman to be executed by the U.S. government.